Insights

 Which Businesses Need Local Search?

-If your business has at least one physical location that customers can visit or if you visit or serve customers on-site, you need to have a presence on local search.
+If your business has at least one physical location that customers can visit or if you visit or serve customers on-site, you need to have a presence within local search.

 Examples of businesses with a strong local component include restaurants, banks, doctors offices, retail stores and local services like plumbers.
 These types of local business can also be categorized into different groups that typically have different goals and needs: